galloscript/ss2d/README.md

 Added Windows 8 touchscreen input, thanks to Gorkinovich contribution.

 19-02-2013:
-Now the mAlpha property works properly.
+Now the mAlpha works properly.
 The mAlpha value is automatically applied to all childs of a container.

 18-02-2013:
 Added suppor for texture atlas generated with TexturePacker in JSON (hash) format.
 See http://www.codeandweb.com/texturepacker